sanglinwei/sanglinwei.github.io/index.md

 ## Recent News

-[July.
+[Jul.
 2025] Our paper recieved the recipient of the 2025 IEEE PES PrizePaper Award;

 [Jun.
 2025] I am glad to recieve the Tsinghua University outstanding doctoral student award and Tsinghua University outstanding doctoral dissertation;